clarencemarvin/Movie-Recommendation-System/README.md

 ## Future Improvements

-- Incorporate more advanced NLP techniques for text analysis
+### 1. Advanced NLP and Content Analysis
+- Implement BERT for contextualized embeddings of movie descriptions
+- Apply sentiment analysis on user reviews using fine-tuned transformers
+- Use transfer learning from vision models to analyze movie posters and trailers

+### 2. Enhanced Collaborative Filtering and Personalization
+- Develop a neural collaborative filtering model with attention mechanisms
-- Experiment with deep learning models for collaborative filtering
+- Implement time-aware collaborative filtering for evolving user preferences
+- Develop session-based recommendations using LSTM networks

+### 3. Improved Evaluation and User Experience
+- Set up A/B testing framework for real-time algorithm comparison
+- Use SHAP values for explainable recommendations
-- Implement a user interface for interactive recommendations
+- Create a React-based front-end with a chatbot interface for interactive, conversational recommendations